 Student Veterinary Nursing Roles

-The Willows Veterinary Group is an Approved Training Practice for Veterinary Nurses and works with the local Colleges to provide placements for their students.
-We offer placements from all 25 small animal practices and our Equine centre.
+The Willows Veterinary Group includes a variety of Training Practices (TPs) and auxiliary Training Practices (aTPs) and works with the local Colleges and universities to provide placements for their students.
+We offer placements at all 20 small animal TP / aTPs and our Equine centre.
 We support both further and higher education students.

 Routes into Veterinary Nursing are detailed below.